 An educator for forty-one years, Dan and wife, Mary Ann, have lived in Morgan Hill for thirty-two years.
 Dan and Mary Ann have six adult children whose careers center on serving others.
 His career spans university/college, adult pre-college, high school, and elementary school.
 Dan served as academic advisor and post-secondary education administrator and has presented in forums for underachieving youth and college success.
 He currently teaches/works with county jail and social services clients.
 His personal interest in providing opportunities led to writing/securing grant funds, serving on non-profit foster youth and county behavioral health boards, and his current Learning and Loving Education Center position.

-Eula works for FIRST 5 Santa Clara as the Early Learning Program Officer, where she helps early learning settings achieve high quality standards in service of the children and families in their care.
+Eula works for FIRST 5 Santa Clara County as the Assistant Director of Communications.
 She is excited to contribute to the great work being done at the Learning and Loving Education Center and looks forward to using her skills in early childhood education to further the mission of the center.
 She is also a volunteer at the International Rescue Committee, Sunday Friends, Family Supportive Housing, Family Giving Tree, and SIREN.
 As a naturalized citizen and daughter of immigrants, she believes very much in empowering the immigrant and migrant community and helping them achieve happiness and security for their families.
 In her spare time, she enjoys traveling, playing ice hockey, reading books, knitting, and baking.

 Martha is a Bay Area native and has lived in Morgan Hill since 2008.
 She is thrilled to be back on the Board of Trustee after having served between 2011-2015.
 The Center's mission of empowering women, especially women that represent communities that are largely under-represented in the mainstream, is one that resonates with her directly as the child of very proud immigrant parents from Mexico.
 As an alumnus of Presentation High School and Santa Clara University, the values of community, respect and giving back are values that continue to guide her life and career.
 She will leverage her over 35 year Corporate Executive experience in Diversity and Inclusion to connect and engage with Corporations to create mutually beneficial relationships.